simonhambly/zoek-bootstrap/README.md

   }
 ```

-## Copy the default gruntfile and config from the editions
+## Copy the default gulpfile and config from the editions

 ```sh
 cp node_modules/edition-node-gulp/gulpfile.js .